Pockets of Poverty (PoPs) Model

 PoPs can map over 20 different affordability-related metrics, aggregating metrics from individual census tracts into customized map groups.
 Metrics can be divided into percent or quantity of households or population.
 PoPs measures:

-1. Demographic & Household Characteristics
+Demographic & Population Characteristics

 Land Area